Violetlotus529/shop-app/README.md

 }
 ```
 ### Status Codes:
-- 200 OK: 成功
+- 200 OK: Success
-- 401 Unauthorized: 管理者として未ログイン、または認証無効
+- 401 Unauthorized: Admin is not logged in or authentication is invalid

 #### PUT /admin/api/inventories
-概要:
+Overview:
-- 編集モード ON 中に変更された全ての在庫を一括更新する。
+- Bulk updates all inventory rows modified while edit mode is enabled.

-認可:
+Authorization:
-- 管理者ログイン済みセッションが必要
+- Requires an authenticated admin session.

 ### Headers:
 - Content-Type: application/json